OpenCollarTeam/opencollarteam.github.io/index.md

 - Included, integrated HUD relay.
 - Many changes in RLV to make adding and removing items and outfits easier than ever !
 - ALL SCRIPTS ARE NOW IN THE ROOT PRIM.
 For Builders !
 No more fussy linked prim architecture!
 For Editors !
 Easy drag and drop additions to animations and apps.
 - PLEASE NOTE:  Due to the change in the build, it will not be possible to roll back to 7.3 and before without use of the collarizer.
-This is still a release candidate, not full release.
 Use a copiable collar to make your changes.

 # Current Full Release:  OpenCollar 7.3
 Release date 22 July 2019